MaritaGomez21/MaritaGomez21.github.io/_posts/2024-08-03-Portfolio-On-Salesforce-Experience-Site.markdown

 ![Home Page of the Site](/assets/images/MGomezSalesforceExperienceSitePortfolio.png)

 # Approach
-* "Under the hood" is a Salesforce Experience Site Aura Customer Account Portal template with the Ember theme.
+* "Under the hood" is a Salesforce Experience Site Aura template: Customer Account Portal (Ember theme).
 * To add depth to the site, I created additional pages (About Me, Experience, Certifications, Education, and Feedback Form).
-* Using HTML to include a favicon and navigational icons to automatically navigate to my personal LinkedIn profile and Trailhead profile when the Guest clicks on the respective footer icon.
+* Using HTML to include a customized favicon (instead of the salesforce cloud) and navigational icons to automatically navigate to my personal LinkedIn profile and Trailhead profile when the Guest clicks on the respective footer icon.
 * Provide Guests a feedback form.
 Using a screen flow the Guest can provide the necessary information to create a "lead" record for me.
 Once the user submits feedback, the screen auto-navigates to the confirmation screen within the site and sends me an email directly with the information the guest provided.

 # Results